 Pleas read the info page first to better understand the features & terminologies.

 Importing The Package & Building Executables

 When upgrading from older versions of MudBun, DELETE the entire MudBun folder before re-importing from a newer package.
 File structures might have changed, and directly re-importing a new package on top of an existing one could cause unexpected issues.

 There are folders specific to render pipelines: Built-In RP, URP, and HDRP.
-There are one of each under the folders MudBun/Examples and MudBun/Resources/Render.
+They exist in the folders MudBun/Examples and MudBun/Shader/Render.
 Only import the folders that are specific to the current render pipeline and leave out the rest.
-It wouldn’t matter in play mode in editor, but might cause errors when building executables.
+It wouldn’t matter in play mode in editor, but can cause errors when building executables.

 Renderers & Brushes

 To generate volumetric VFX mesh, a renderer is needed.
 Brushes nested under the renderer will be processed in a top-to-bottom order as presented in Unity’s Hierarchy panel.

 To add a new renderer, right click in the Hierarchy panel, and select MudBun > Renderer.